WRITE ANYWAY

 This question wasn’t particularly deep and or noble, but it was real, and it was me.
 It was my story.
 It was the thing deep in my gut that kept nagging and wondering.

-The results have blown my mind.
+The results blew my mind.

 This surprises me as much as anybody, and I’m not entirely sure how it’s happened, though I believe I owe it, at least in part, to the following:

-1. I have learned to differentiate between the truth and bullshit (and bullshit masquerading as truth); and
+1. I have learned to differentiate between the truth and bullshit (and bullshit masquerading as truth);

 But mostly, I didn’t stop writing.